Interview with Carlie Guevara on 'The Garden Left Behind' (Alves, 2019)

 In a room at the Intercontinental with harsh overhead lighting, I talked to Guevara about her role as Tina and her passion for the intersection between art and technology.
 Flavio Alves was also in the room, so I asked him a few questions, as well.

-WiR: I was looking over the press notes before this interview and saw that you have a background in computer science.
-My day job is in tech, so please ... tell me more!
+Woman in Revolt: I was looking over the press notes before this interview and saw that you have a background in computer science.
+My day job is in tech, so please... tell me more!

-I'm actually from Pittsburgh, so very familiar with Carnegie Mellon.
+I'm actually from Pittsburgh, so I'm familiar with Carnegie Mellon.
 It's a great school for comp sci.

 How did you get into this crossover discipline?
 It's very specific.